mattdotmiller/tidy_rotem_exports/README.md

 This script takes the exported TXT files from the ROTEM sigma ([https://werfen.com/au/en/haemostasis-diagnostics/rotem-sigma](https://werfen.com/au/en/haemostasis-diagnostics/rotem-sigma)) and tidies them.
 It also has a script to upload to a REDCap project.
 The output is consistent with Tidyverse principles of one row per patient/test and one cell per variable (see [https://en.wikipedia.org/wiki/Tidyverse](https://en.wikipedia.org/wiki/Tidyverse)).

-It is assumed that the patient's ID is in the ROTEM Sample ID column.
+It is assumed that the patient's ID is in the ROTEM 'Patient ID' column.

 *   STEP 1: Import the txt files.
 You will need to enter the path to the text files in the file.path command.
 A unique ID is created from the MRN and the start date and time of the ROTEM.
 The MRN is kept in a separate column.
-The uni\_id is needed as a unique record\_id is needed for REDCap, so the MRN (which can be repeated if there is more than one ROTEM per patient) won't suffice as a record\_id
+The uni\_id is needed as a unique record\_id is needed for REDCap, as the MRN (which can be repeated if there is more than one ROTEM per patient) won't suffice as a record\_id
 *   STEP 2: PIVOT the ROTEM results wide.
 This creates a column for each of the ROTEM measurements for each test.
 If the test was stopped before the measurement was completed, NA's are entered (for example, ROTEM stopped at 30mins, EXTEM C ML60 will be NA
 *   STEP 3: Add a label if HEPTEM was not invalid as likely a cardiac surgery case
 *   STEP 4: Upload to REDCap.
 You will need your own REDCap project.
 The data dictionary provided in this repository will be needed to map the R project fields with the REDCap project, otherwise, the upload will fail